pavanasutha30/penang_food_cpi/README.md

 🥘 Penang Food Consumer Price Index (CPI) Analysis (2010–2025)

-This is a beginner-friendly data analysis project exploring the food component of the Consumer Price Index (CPI) for Penang, Malaysia, from 2010 to 2025.
+This is a beginner-friendly data analysis project exploring the food component of the Consumer Price Index (CPI) for Penang, Malaysia from 2010 to 2025.
 The main objective is to understand the year-over-year (YoY) percentage change in food prices and visualize the trend over time using basic statistical tools and Excel.

 📊 Objective